-Partnerships for Forests is supporting Etc Terra-Rongead to strengthen the cashew value chain in Mozambique and provide alternatives to slash–and–burn agriculture for smallholders.
+Partnerships for Forests is supporting Etc Terra-Rongead to strengthen the cashew value chain in Mozambique and provide forest friendly alternatives for smallholders.

 Partnerships for Forests is supporting Etc Terra-Rongead – a social enterprise based in Mozambique – to conduct a feasibility study for building a cashew nut processing facility on the periphery of the Gilé National Reserve (an area of 300,000 hectares in the Zambezia province.)